 I spent a long time perfecting my original vegan pancake recipe for my cookbook.
-In that recipe I used self-raising flour (self-rising in the States).
-But, as we are eating pancakes on the regular I thought it best to give them a wholesome makeover.
+In that recipe I used self-raising flour (self-rising in the States) but these pancakes are getting a wholesome makeover with whole wheat flour and oats.

-Put simply, whole wheat flour is so much better for you.
-Wheat contains three parts, the bran, the germ and the endosperm.
+Wheat contains three parts; the bran, the germ and the endosperm.
+Whole wheat flour includes the bran - the fibre-rich part of the wheat - endosperm, and the germ - the nutrient rich seed embryo.
 Regular flour only contains the endosperm.
-On the other hand, whole wheat flour includes the bran - the fibre-rich part of the wheat - endosperm, and the germ - the nutrient rich seed embryo.

 Source: Spoon University | Food 52

-In Australia I use plain wholemeal flour - White Wings or an organic brand - and 1 cup of buttermilk works great with it.
-Sometimes after the batter sits for a few minutes the batter thickens and you might want add another dash - maybe another tablespoon of plain dairy-free milk to loosen it up again.
+In Australia I use plain wholemeal flour - White Wings or an organic brand - and 1 and a quarter-cup of buttermilk works great with it.
+Sometimes after the batter sits for a few minutes it thickens and you might want add another dash - maybe another tablespoon of plain dairy-free milk to loosen it up again.

-It depends on how "thirsty" your brand of flour is.
+Some brands of flour are thirstier than others and air humidity plays a part too.
 You are looking for the batter to be thick but loose enough to "pour" off your ladle or spoon not "plop."
 We're using super technical terms here.
-I like a thick airy batter but as long as it has some movement - pour not plop - you are golden.
+I like a thick airy batter but as long as it has some movement - pour not plop - you are good to go.

 Ingredients

-- 1 cup / 125 grams whole wheat flour wholemeal flour
+- 1 cup whole wheat flour 150g wholemeal flour

 - ¼ teaspoon fine sea salt